venkatKrishnan86/Phase-Intercept-Distortion/README.md

 \angle H(\omega) = \theta \cdot sgn(\omega)
 $$

+where $\theta$ is the phase intercept shift angle, and $sgn(\omega)$ is the signum function of the frequency $\omega$.
+In simpler words, this means that the phase of each frequency component is shifted by a constant angle $\theta$, regardless of its frequency, leaving the amplitude unchanged.

+## Overview
-The paper, [The Perception of Phase Intercept Distortion and its Application in Data Augmentation](https://www.arxiv.org/abs/2506.14571), presents evidence that the special case of *phase-intercept distortion* is **not perceptible** in real-world sounds, and shows how this fact can be leveraged for data augmentation in audio-based machine learning applications.
+The paper, [The Perception of Phase Intercept Distortion and its Application in Data Augmentation](https://www.arxiv.org/abs/2506.14571), presents evidence through human subject experiments that the special case of *phase-intercept distortion* is **not perceptible** in real-world sounds, although this form of distortion *changes* a signal’s waveform significantly.
+The paper also describes how this fact can be leveraged for data augmentation in audio-based machine learning applications.

-This repository provides a `numpy` and `torch` implementation of applying this phase intercept distortion to -
+This repository implements the frequency-independent phase shift operation to introduce phase intercept distortion, which can be used for data augmentation in audio-based machine learning applications.
+It provides a `numpy` and `torch` implementation of applying this phase intercept distortion to -
 1. Single audio array in `numpy`
 2. Batch of training samples in `torch` for data augmentation